Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 Woods said the country needed to get it right as it was a situation that was going to be "with us for some time".

-She said the government was determined to put a system in place for as long as needed to protect the gains made, and signalled it could be in place until at least October.
+She said the Government was determined to put a system in place for as long as needed to protect the gains made, and signalled it could be in place until at least October.

 The audit said there needed to be better oversight of passengers as they were transferred from the airport to managed isolation or quarantine facilities.